Check Out Today's Menu

 Please follow the Culinary Arts' Instagram page for displays of student work and news and updates throughout the year.

-Connecticut Technical High School System's Culinary Arts course breakdown by grade.
+Connecticut Technical Education and Career System's Culinary Arts course breakdown by grade.
 Each student is required to complete four years of a Career Technical Education program.

 Exploratory and Introduction to Culinary Arts